alpenwasser/TeX/beamer/intro/README.md

   both output files.
 - `make clean`: Remove all output files (including cache and auxiliary files)

 TODO
 ----

-Prevent `make  clean` from  removing committed milestone  versions of  the pdf documents.
+- Prevent `make clean` from removing committed milestone versions of the pdf documents.
+- Frame numbers on handout version are incorrect.